hieberst/tlisp/README.md

 | GC        | Enable/disable garbage collection      | T       |
 | PAUSE     | Enable/disable single step execution   | NIL     |

 There are two shortcuts `DEBUG` and `ECHO` predefined in [tlisp.lsp](tlisp.lsp) for the corresponding settings.

 ## Evalquote mode

-Changing the value of the setting EVALQUOTE to T enters evalquote mode and changing it back to NIL leaves evalquote mode:
+Changing the value of the setting `EVALQUOTE` to T enters evalquote mode and changing it back to NIL returns to normal mode using eval:

 ```
 tlisp> (putprop 'config t 'evalquote)